 Much better!
 Mike can breathe a sigh of relief now that he’s once again the only man for Rachel!

 Rule: A word that is placed in apposition to a noun (i.e., providing an explanation or additional info) is normally set off by commas if it is nonrestrictive — that is, if you could remove it without changing the intended meaning of the sentence.

 If you want to learn even more about commas and have more grammar and punctuation-related fun, be sure to check out my FREE workshop.
-Don’t let your grammar skillz go to waste; use them to start your own freelance proofreading hustle!
+Don’t let your grammar skillz go to waste; use them to start your own freelance proofreading business or side hustle!